JKorf/Kucoin.Net/README.md

 A Discord server is available [here](https://discord.gg/MSpeEtSY8t).
 Feel free to join for discussion and/or questions around the CryptoExchange.Net and implementation libraries.

 ## Release notes
+* Version 4.0.10 - 22 May 2022
+    * Fixed MaxSocketConnections incorrectly being set to 10 instead of 50
+    * Added TradeType filter to CancelAllOrdersAsync
+    * Updated CryptoExchange.Net

 * Version 4.0.9 - 08 May 2022
     * Removed deprecated spot GetOrderBookAsync endpoint and fixed the CommonSpotClient order book endpoint
     * Updated CryptoExchange.Net